From the quaint city life of Albi to the rustic vineyards of Gaillac, the Tarn gives you a sophisticated adventure

 Chateau de Salettes is probably the best place to go for Sunday lunch, it is very regularly greeted with nods of recognition when you share your intent to visit.
 Dating back to the 13th Century, and set in 32-hectares of thousand-year-old vineyards, the castle has been beautifully restored into a stunning setting for weekenders and families.
 Polish Head Chef, Ludovic Dziewulski joined in 2016 and serves up an adventurous and promising repertoire of dishes using locally sourced ingredients where possible and the house Sommelier paired the food excellently.

 Trust me, they won’t be strangers for long.
 The magnificent Domaine de Perches (2083 Route de Laborie – 81600 GAILLAC) is a unique take on your average B&B style accommodation.
 The white stone chateau, ran by the delightful, Howard and Allan, of British and French descent respectively, was originally a white wine producing farm but since they took it over, it has been transformed into a guest house of exquisite design.
 You are invited to enjoy dinner with the owners as part of your stay, where excellent food and good conversation come naturally to them.
-A stay here will provide all the quality you need – sit poolside and marvel at views of stunning meadows, fields and woods, take a walk through the vineyards or retreat to your room and make use of the extensive library of books.
+A stay here will provide all the quality you need – sit poolside and marvel at views of stunning meadows, fields and woods, take a walk through the vineyard.